JakobMiksch/osm-feature-info/README.md

     ./PATH_TO_YOUR/OSM_EXTRACT.pbf
     ```

-5. Apply the feature info SQLfunction:
+5. Apply the SQL-function that queries the OSM features around a location:

     ```shell
     # use the same environment variables as above